carrickcheah/sentiment/README.md

 - LLM Deployment: Deploy Llama 3.2.3 and OpenAI GPT-4o-mini locally for market sentiment analysis.
 - Feature Storage: Publish processed sentiment data to Hopsworks Feature Store, enabling feature views.

+## Cost-Effective Backup with Dual LLMs

+We use two LLMs, Got-4o-Mini and LLaMA 3.2, locally and on the cloud to ensure cost-effective backups.

 ## Ready to Use

 LLM processes news data to generate sentiment signals, enabling a robust Training Service.
 Predictions can retrieve features from the Feature Store for real-time insights.
 Now, data scientists can use this system to train models efficiently and make data-driven decisions.